C# Client SDK Quick Start

 Register callbacks

-We need to handle several sorts of events:
+Now we need to handle several sorts of events with Tables and Reducers:

 : When a new user joins, we'll print a message introducing them.User.OnUpdate